 I left school at 16 to attend University to train as a nurse.
 After graduation I worked in a variety of nursing roles and sectors for 18 years.
 I then formed a non-profit organisation which I managed for eight years.
 During this time I worked as a coach and business mentor and was a finalist and winner of a few business awards.
 I have always enjoyed working directly with people in the helping professions and after eight years in business I returned to University and trained as a Counsellor.
 After completing my counselling qualification I worked in a Community Clinic and local Secondary School, and have now been working exclusively in private practice for many years.

 I'm passionate about learning, and am constantly reading and attending professional development seminars and courses to ensure that I deliver the best service to my clients.
 A significant part of my ongoing education has involved advanced, specialised training as a relationship therapist.
 I attend a monthly peer group with an exclusive focus on relationship therapy, as well as regular individual supervision.
-I am a Registered full member of the New Zealand Association of Counsellors, provide Supervision for other Counsellors and adhere to the NZAC Code of Ethics.
+I am a Registered full member of the New Zealand Association of Counsellors, provide Supervision for other Counsellors and professionals and adhere to the NZAC Code of Ethics.

 Areas of Interest